Caving Basics

 How Do I Get Into Caving?

-• 1.
-Generally we suggest that if you haven’t been caving before, you start out with one of the ‘wild cave’ tours offered by a commercial operator, such as Canmore Cave Tours (CCT) - or Cody Caverns or Horne Lake in BC.
+- 1. Generally we suggest that if you haven’t been caving before, you start out with one of the ‘wild cave’ tours offered by a commercial operator, such as Canmore Cave Tours (CCT) - or Cody Cave Tours or Horne Lake Caves in BC.
 If you like it and have fun, go to step 2.
 If not, you will still have a nice adventure tale to tell.
 Also keep your eye out for courses or specialty tours which are occasionally offered by these commercial operators (when there’s no pandemic restrictions).

 Caving in Alberta can be a fun, educational and safe sport to take in, provided that you are using the old Boy Scout motto: Be Prepared.
 Caving can require some special precautions that you must consider if you wish to have a safe, successful and rewarding trip.
 First and foremost is that you should be physically fit and have the necessary clothing and equipment.
 Alberta's caves are often at a high elevation and in difficult terrain, and sometimes just getting to them can be a challenge.
 It is important to have proper supplies for the trip to and from the cave, as well as the caving trip itself.
 Proper exposure clothing, food and water, first aid kit and at least two other people are the minimum that you should be taking on a hike.
 For the caving itself, you require a special additional set of supplies and clothing to ensure that you are prepared for the cave's unique environment.
 The guy you see here on the left is all too common in Alberta, and it is the wrong and unsafe example that no one should follow.
 He is caving alone, he has no protective head gear, no proper hand or foot wear, inappropriate clothing for caving, poor choices in lighting, and no food, water or first aid supplies.
 Do not even consider caving in Alberta if you resemble this guy.
 You are only asking for trouble.